syMeng6918/CharacterScience/README.md

 - You can change the tag to others like condense, animate, etc., via the --tag argument.
 - 💡 If the dataset is highly imbalanced, you can adjust the gamma_neg parameter in the ASL loss function (e.g., set gamma_neg=1.5) to improve robustness against dominant negative samples.

-## Environment(Temporary)
-- Please use the Dockerfile to build the environment.